This report represents information for the week ending OCTOBER 27,2023

 TURKEY

 Wings – The market is steady.
-Demand for whole wings is good from the export channel.
-Domestic needs for two-joints are moderate.
-Supply is available on a plant-by-plant basis.
-Market on whole wings is a full-steady.
+Export volume for whole wings is fair at best and domestic demand for two-joints is outpacing supply.
+Supply is tight and varies on a plant-by-plant basis.
+The market on two-joints is being pressured higher on the spot market.

 SEAFOOD